bonitasoft/bonita-doc/md/forms.md

 This link is already inserted in the forms you design with the UI Designer.

 ::: info
+The `app` URL parameter is used to retrieve the current application related Theme.
-Theme is loaded via the `app` URL parameter.
-The living application layout inject this `app` URL parameter in the targeted page/form URL.
+The living application layout inject this `app` URL parameter in the targeted page/form URL, and the value is the application token.
+If you create your own navigation link, you will need to include this `app` URL parameter in the forged form URL, in order to be able to benefit from the application theme.
 :::

 ::: info